SzymonWojturski/SzymonWojturski/README.md

 ## About me

 I'm a developer with a strong interest in algorithms, combinatorial optimization, and systems that need to run fast.
-I like working close to the problem — whether that's designing a solver, tuning a search heuristic, or figuring out why something is slower than it should be.
+Currently looking for opportunities in **backend**, **fullstack**, or **AI-related** roles.

 ---